-In order to minimise the risk of child-on-child abuse the school:
+In order to minimise the risk of peer on peer abuse the school:

-Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe
+- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
+Eg worry boxes in the classrooms - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported eg by the pastoral lead

-- Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued, e.g. worry boxes in the classrooms. - Ensure victims, perpetrators and any other child affected by child-on-child abuse will be supported e.g. by the pastoral lead - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy)
+- Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy and anti-bullying strategy)

-Where there is an allegation or concern that a child has abused others, Section 5.1.7 of the Hertfordshire Safeguarding Children Partnership Procedures Manual, 'Children Who Abuse Others': http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html
+Where there is an allegation or concern that a child has abused others, Section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual, 'Children Who Abuse Others': http://hertsscb.proceduresonline.com/chapters/p chil abuse.html